 Offered by various mutual funds in India, they help you save tax to a great extent.
 They are much better than PPF (lock in period – 15years), EPF (lock in period – as long as you’re employed), and NPS (lock in period – until you retire).
 They offer only conditional and partial withdrawal, unlike ELSS funds where you can withdraw the total amount after three years.

 Much credit to the risk factor associated with the mutual funds, they offer best returns when invested for a long period of time.
 This also helps you build a huge corpus, and it inculcates in you the discipline needed to save, so that you do not pounce on your savings in any meagre emergency.

-Hence, opt for mutual funds if you have an investment horizon of minimum five to seven years.
+Hence, opt for mutual funds for tax saving, if you have an investment horizon of minimum five to seven years.